yuto1115/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoSequenceDiagram-Model.puml" alt="UndoSequenceDiagram-Model" />

-The `redo` command does the opposite — it calls `Model#redoLoanBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the loan book to that state.
+The `redo` command does the opposite—it calls `Model#redoLoanBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the loan book to that state.

 <box type="info" seamless>